 A provider's governance systems and workforce are critical to the delivery of safe, quality, effective and person-centred care for every older person, and continuous care and services improvement.
+Workers are empowered to do their jobs well.

 The organisation is well run.
 I can contribute to improvements to care and services.
 My provider and workers listen and respond to my feedback and concerns.
 I receive care and services from workers who are knowledgeable, competent, capable and caring.